 Leading up to your interview, conduct research on common behavioural questions.
 Then, brainstorm through your career history to find the situations and anecdotes that address the questions you can expect.
-Whilst you do this, refer to the job listing; it can give you an idea of the qualities that are important for the role and, subsequently, the questions that may be asked.
+Whilst you do this, refer to the job listing; it can give you an idea of the qualities that are important for the role and, therefore, the questions that may be asked.

 As you've been going about your job search, you've likely kept a shortlist of your greatest accomplishments top of mind.
 However, this compilation should be different from that.
 Remember, behavioural interview questions are meant to reveal how you perform in employment-related situations.
-Seek out instances from your experience that reflect this so an HR manager can get to know you better.
+Seek out instances from your experience that reflect this so that an HR manager can get to know you better.

 Use the STAR method

 Once you have fodder for your responses to behavioural interview questions, the next challenge is communicating them successfully.
 The best way to do this is to use the STAR technique.
 STAR stands for Situation, Task, Action, and Result.
 By addressing each of these concepts in your response, you are more likely to provide a thorough answer.

 Let's break down the four concepts, so that you know exactly how to compose your responses: